octree/AttributedText/README.md

 # AttributedText

-An elegant way to build `NSAttributedString` just like SwiftUI.
+An elegant way to build `NSAttributedString` like SwiftUI.

 Power by swift `Result Builder`